 I completed a 250-hr Neuromuscular Therapy program in 2005, and am certified to practice Neuromuscular Therapy.
 NMT is awesome -- very effective.
 I am also certified in Medical Massage and Sports Massage, and these were 250-hr programs as well.
 Pregnancy Massage certification was completed in 2009.
 Craniosacral Therapy is available, as is Manual Lymphatic Drainage.
 These are gentle modalities that can help your body effectively heal & balance in subtle yet highly effective ways.

 I'll work out with you however you'd like the massage session to best meet your needs.
 If you have a particular problem - then that can be concentrated on.
 And if your body simply hurts & you just want to fix it!, then we'll assess what's going on and figure out what might be causing it and help as many problem areas as we possibly can.

 Because I do Neuromuscular Therapy, I do things a little differently than a general massage therapist.
 There are specific protocols for just about every area of the body.
 A protocol may take 5 minutes, or some can take up to an hour (per protocol).
 They are extremely effective, very area/problem specific, and done with small movements, often very 'deep'.
 But they are generally not too uncomfortable - not like a hard-core-beat-you-up-deep tissue session; more like 'it hurts so good' than 'ouchhhhh'!
-Trigger points cause a multitude of problems, so I usually clear as many out as possible.
 Trigger points are the culprit for a wide range of issues, and allopathic medicine does not address them.
 And trigger points doesn't even cover what I feel in tissues, it's more complicated than just that.
 Tense muscles do better with a gentle approach that goes deeper as the tissues release and allow.
 Otherwise they can be further traumatized if approached too quickly or aggressively.
 This is deep tissue work.
 Other things I do are not deep tissue.
 It just depends on what you need.
 I do not do Swedish full body massage like at a spa.